ellisonpatterson/Tracearr/README.md

 **TimescaleDB** handles session history.
 Regular Postgres works fine until you have a year of watch data and your stats queries start taking forever.
 TimescaleDB is built for exactly this kind of time-series data—dashboard stats stay fast because they're pre-computed, not recalculated every page load.

-**Fastify** over Express because it's measurably faster and the schema validation is nice.
+**Fastify** over Express because it's measurably faster and schema validation catches bad requests before they hit handlers.

 **Plex SSE** — Plex servers stream session updates in real-time via Server-Sent Events.
 No polling delay, instant detection.
 Jellyfin and Emby still use polling (they don't support SSE), but Plex sessions appear the moment they start.